-There are three waves of provision for more and exceptionally able learners:
+There are three waves of provision for talented, more able and gifted/exceptionally able learners:

 Wave 1 - Quality first teaching.
 Differentiation in schemes of work and lesson plans in pursuit of greater breadth and depth.

 Wave 2 - Additional and different provision.
 Provision includes extension groups, early exam entry, advanced co-curricular opportunities.
 Wave 1 strategies remain in place.

 Wave 3 - Wider, enhanced and different provision.

-This could include early entry for multiple subjects, early entry more by more than 1 year or a significantly modified curriculum and external opportunities.
-Wave 1 strategies remain in place.
+This could include early entry for multiple subjects, early entry by more than 1 year or a significantly modified curriculum and external opportunities.
+Wave 1 and Wave 2strategies remain in place.

-For further information and details of programs, please refer to the "Gifted and Talented", "More and Exceptionally Able" Policy
+For further information and details of programs, please refer to the "Talented, More Able and Gifted and Exceptionally Able Policy.

-3.1.5 Emirati Pupils
+3.4 Emirati Pupils

 Brighton College Dubai recognises the privilege it has as an educational institution operating in the United Arab Emirates.
-Emirati pupils at Brighton College Dubai each have unique cultural influences, challenges, and opportunities in this quickly developing and innovative culture.
-The College is invested in providing opportunities and support for its Emirati pupils to embrace their cultural heritage, develop as speakers, networkers, language leaders, and critical thinkers exceeding expectations in the classroom and beyond.
-Opportunities will be provided in the classroom and through the EAL program, the Gifted, Talented and More Able program and the link between the Inclusion and Arabic departments.
+Emirati pupils at Brighton College Dubai each have unique cultural influences, challenges and opportunities in this quickly developing and innovative culture.
+The College is invested in providing opportunities and support for its Emirati pupils to embrace their cultural heritage, develop as speakers, networkers and critical thinkers, exceeding expectations in the classroom and beyond.

+Emirati pupils are tracked through data analysis and pupil information meetings, along with tracking of progress against their Individual Education Plans.
+Opportunities will be provided in the classroom, along with support from the Inclusion and Arabic departments.
 The College will celebrate the cultural and linguistic diversity and experiences of bilingual pupils to enrich learning for all.
 Internationalism and multiculturalism are celebrated whenever possible.
 Opportunities will be planned for pupils to learn about and celebrate Emirati culture and Arabic language.